airbird0421/behavioral_cloning/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 5x5 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

 Each convolution layer is followed by a RELU layer to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 18).